 The three metal pins on the base of an XLR microphone connect it to a female XLR connector at the end of a cable.

 There are three common types of XLR microphones, which are:

 - Condenser microphones

 When it comes to quality, an XLR microphone wins against USB microphones!

-Price-wise, an XLR microphone is more expensive than a USB microphone.
+Plus there’s the price to worry about.
+An XLR microphone is more expensive than a USB microphone.